Double (association football): Kyrgyzstan

-In Kyrgyzstan, three teams have won the Double of the Kyrgyzstan League and the Kyrgyzstan Cup.
+In Kyrgyzstan, four teams have won the Double of the Kyrgyzstan League and the Kyrgyzstan Cup.

 Kuwait

 In Kuwait, three teams have won the Double of the Kuwaiti Premier League and the Kuwait Emir Cup.

 Laos

-In Laos, two teams have won the Double of the Lao Premier League and the Laotian Prime Minister's Cup.
+In Laos, three teams have won the Double of the Lao Premier League and the Laotian Prime Minister's Cup / Lao FF Cup.

 Lebanon

 In Lebanon, six teams have won the Double of the Lebanese Premier League and the Lebanese FA Cup.

 Macau

-In Macau, only one team has won the Double of the Campeonato da 1ª Divisão and the Taça de Macau.
+In Macau, two teams have won the Double of the Campeonato da 1ª Divisão and the Taça de Macau.

 Malaysia

 In Malaysia, eight teams have won the Double of the Malaysia League / Malaysia Semi-Pro League / Malaysia Premier League / Malaysia Super League and the Malaysia Cup or Malaysia FA Cup.

 Maldives

-In Maldives, four teams have won the Double of the Maldives National Championship (1980–1999) / Dhivehi League (2000–present) and the Maldives FA Cup.
+In Maldives, five teams have won the Double of the Maldives National Championship (1980–1999) / Dhivehi League (2000–present) and the Maldives FA Cup.